PragTob/deep_merge/README.md

 DeepMerge.deep_merge(default_config, custom_config) # ==> merged configuration
 ```

-I'd like this to be a feature of Elixir itself, however the proposal [was rejected](https://github.com/elixir-lang/elixir/pull/5339) hence this library exists :)
+I wanted this to be a feature of Elixir itself, however the proposal [was rejected](https://github.com/elixir-lang/elixir/pull/5339) hence this library exists :)

 ## Installation